 For Trade receivables and Contract assets for construction contracts : Management makes the assessment of the credit risk on trade receivables and contract assets considering the customer profile.
 Customers of the Company mainly consists of the government promoted entities and some large private corporates.
 In case of government customers which forms the majority of the revenue, credit risk is low.

 Considering the nature of business, each contract and its customer is evaluated for the purpose of assessment of loss allowances.
 The reasons for loss allowances could be recovery of claims, disputes with customer, customers ability to pay, delays in approval by government authorities, and expected time to recover the amount.
-Management makes an assessment considering facts of each contract, past trends, terms of the contract and accordingly considers the need for loss allowances, if any.
+Management makes an assessment considering the overall nature of collection and facts of each contract, terms of the contract and accordingly considers the need for loss allowances, if any.

 Liquidity risk defined is as the risk that the Company will not be able to settle or meet its obligations on time or at a reasonable price.
 Company's objective is to, at all time maintain optimum levels of liquidity to meet its financial obligations.
 The Company manages liquidity risk by maintaining sufficient cash and cash equivalents and by having access to funding through an adequate amount of committed credit lines.
 In addition, processes and policies related to such risks are overseen by senior management.